Stock Name: CAS

 In comparison with the same period last year, sales rose by 15% to $891

-as of result of higher selling prices, the net contribution of
+million as of result of higher selling prices, the net contribution of

 business acquisitions over divestitures and the full consolidation of